Nat-FL/gale-shapley-matching/README.md

 The verifier is implemented in `validity_check.py` as helper functions that check the validity and stability of the produced matching.
 These checks are executed automatically when the matcher is run.
+To test the verifier independently from the matcher update and run the verifier_test.py file

 ## Assumptions